Understanding Testicular Cancer

 Although testicular cancer accounts for only 1 percent of all cancer cases in men, it's the most commonly occurring cancer among males 15 to 34 years old.

-In fact, research shows that one in 250 males will develop testicular cancer in their lifetime, and the American Cancer Society predicts there will be over 9,000 new cases of testicular cancer in the U.S. in 2023.
+In fact, research shows that one in 250 males will develop testicular cancer in their lifetime, and the American Cancer Society predicted there would be more than 9,000 new cases of testicular cancer in the U.S. in 2023.

 Fortunately, there has been a dramatic decrease in deaths caused by this form of cancer -- the result of early detection and more effective treatment.